MyBodyIsLava/HaremBatch/README.md

 > - All expected tags are present
 > - No conflicting tags appear (e.g., both `1girl` and `1boy`)
 > - LoRA syntax is correct (`<lora:Name:0.8>`)
-> - No missing or extra tags
+> - Check for missing or extra tags

 ---